MIKObscura/cmus_local_scrobbler/README.md

 > ruby path/to/file/main.rb

 # Known issues
-* [ ] Some data being in both cache.json and stats.json may be redundant and could use some rework to avoid that
 * [ ] Currently, repeating is not counted unless another track is played and registered beforehand
-* [ ] Not tested yet but probably doesn't work with cmus' status_display_program
+* [ ] Not tested yet but probably doesn't work with cmus' status_display_program [Note: the time to register can't be configured when using status_display_program so I won't implement that]